Electrician vs. Plumber: What’s the Best Trade Career?

 What Natural Skill Do You Need

 Okay, let’s start with math.
-Brushing your math skills from high school knows what becoming an electrician means.
+Brushing your math skills from high school, know what becoming an electrician means.

-Electrician students need to dive deeper into arithmetic, algebra, and geometry but the plumbers never use math.
+Electrician students need to dive deeper into arithmetic, algebra, and geometry, while plumbers almost never use math.

 • Routine measurements writing lengths, room dimensions, conversions from watts to kilowatts, etc

-On the opposite, the plumbing students have technical materials to learn too.
+On the contrary, the plumbing students have technical materials to learn too.

 Plumbing School